c-neto/carlosneto.dev/blog/2026/2026-07-15-vim-kubernetes-exams.md

 This post focuses on the minimal Vim configuration and the editing techniques I use most frequently when working with Kubernetes YAML manifests.
 The goal is not to master Vim, but to learn a small set of commands to improve your editing speed during the exam.

-For more tips on how I configure my Kubernetes exam workstation, including Bash aliases and search history shortcuts, take a look at my previous blog post, *[Workstation Setup for Kubernetes Exams (CKA, CKAD & CKS)](2026-07-09-workstation-setup-kubernetes-exams.md)*.

 ## Vim: A Necessary Evil

 I'm a heavy _[VS Code](https://code.visualstudio.com/)_ user and not a Vim fan.
 In my opinion, Vim's shortcuts and commands are confusing and unintuitive.
 However, one thing is undeniable: __Vim is an indirect requirement for Linux Foundation exams.__